 Is it cheaper to hire in-house IT or use a managed service provider?

 For businesses under 100 employees, outsourcing to an MSP is almost always more cost-effective.
-A single in-house IT generalist in Canada costs $70,000–$95,000 in salary alone, plus benefits, training, tools, and management overhead.
+A single in-house IT generalist in Canada costs CA$70,000 to CA$95,000 in salary alone, plus benefits, training, tools, and management overhead.
 That one person can’t cover cybersecurity, cloud, networking, help desk, and strategic planning.
-A managed IT agreement at $180–$250/user/month gives you an entire team for less than the cost of one hire.
+A managed IT agreement at CA$180/user/month gives you an entire team for less than the cost of one hire.

 What is the biggest IT budget mistake small businesses make?

 Underspending on cybersecurity while overspending on unused software.
 We regularly see businesses paying for premium SaaS tiers they don’t need while running no endpoint detection, no email filtering, and no backup testing.
-Flip those priorities: fund security first, then optimize software spend with quarterly licence reviews.
+Flip those priorities: fund security first, then optimize software spend with quarterly licence reviews, which typically recover 10 to 20% of software costs.

 How often should we review our IT budget?

 Quarterly at minimum.
-Technology costs change fast – vendors raise prices, new tools replace old ones, headcount shifts, and security threats evolve.
-A quarterly review with your MSP or vCIO keeps your budget aligned with reality instead of last year’s assumptions.
+Technology costs change fast, vendors raise prices, new tools replace old ones, headcount shifts, and security threats evolve.
+A quarterly review with your MSP or vCIO, 4 touchpoints a year, keeps your budget aligned with reality instead of last year’s assumptions.